cengage/react-magma/README.md

 ### Storybook Examples

 React Magma uses [Storybook](https://storybook.js.org/) for local testing of individual UI components.
-Each component must have a Storybook story that reflects each of its variations in state.
-TThe story files live along side the individual component files in a directory named `stories`.
-Run Storybook from the package folder:
+Each component should have a Storybook story that reflects each of its variations in state.
+TThe story files live along side the individual component files.
+Run Storybook from the root folder:

 ```
 npm run storybook